Stifel Nicolaus Boosts Advantage Energy (OTCMKTS:AAVVF) Price Target to C$7.50

-Advantage Energy (OTCMKTS:AAVVF) had its price objective lifted by equities research analysts at Stifel Nicolaus from C$6.75 to C$7.50 in a research note issued on Thursday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
+Advantage Energy (OTCMKTS:AAVVF) had its price objective raised by Stifel Nicolaus from C$6.75 to C$7.50 in a research note published on Thursday, The Fly reports.
+The brokerage currently has a buy rating on the stock.

-Other research analysts also recently issued reports about the stock.
-CIBC lifted their target price on shares of Advantage Energy from C$5.00 to C$6.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 14th.
-TD Securities lifted their target price on shares of Advantage Energy from C$5.50 to C$6.50 and gave the stock a “buy” rating in a research report on Thursday.
-Scotiabank lifted their target price on shares of Advantage Energy from C$5.50 to C$7.50 and gave the stock an “outperform” rating in a research report on Thursday, July 15th.
-Raymond James raised their price target on shares of Advantage Energy from C$6.50 to C$7.00 and gave the stock an “outperform” rating in a report on Thursday.
+AAVVF has been the subject of a number of other reports.
+TD Securities raised their price target on Advantage Energy from C$5.50 to C$6.50 and gave the stock a buy rating in a report on Thursday.
+Royal Bank of Canada raised their price target on Advantage Energy from C$4.00 to C$5.50 and gave the stock a sector perform rating in a report on Friday, June 4th.
+Scotiabank raised their price target on Advantage Energy from C$5.50 to C$7.50 and gave the stock an outperform rating in a report on Thursday, July 15th.
+Raymond James lifted their price objective on Advantage Energy from C$6.50 to C$7.00 and gave the company an outperform rating in a research note on Thursday.
 They noted that the move was a valuation call.
-Finally, Royal Bank of Canada raised their price target on shares of Advantage Energy from C$4.00 to C$5.50 and gave the stock a “sector perform” rating in a report on Friday, June 4th.
-One research analyst has rated the stock with a hold rating and nine have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $6.34.
+Finally, CIBC lifted their price objective on Advantage Energy from C$5.00 to C$6.00 and gave the company an outperform rating in a research note on Wednesday, July 14th.
+One research analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $6.34.

 About Advantage Energy